The ultimate guide to social listening [with case studies]

 Check out this social listening case study: Veeu Network’s video strategies.

 Human Resources is another department that can benefit from social listening.
 People post about everything on Including, including when they’re searching for a job.
 HR specialists who know how to use social listening as a recruitment tool are able to find a broader pool of potential candidates to fill an urgent vacancy in less time.

 You can easily set up a project to monitor phrases like “looking for a job”, “I need a job”, etc. Results can be curbed to specific geographic regions and industries by adding ‘Required keywords’.

 Once Brand24 collects some mentions, you’re ready to start reaching out to potential employees.
 Respond to their tweets or posts on LinkedIn, or send private messages asking for more details about their personal background.
 Who you reach out to and the questions you ask are totally up to you, and depends on the job.

 Do you plan to introduce a new product or implement a social media campaign?
-The first thing you need to do is learn as much as possible about your target audience and the people you want to reach in your marketing message; you need to do some market research.
+Or do you want to know what your competitors are up to?

 There are many ways to approach this and social listening is one of the most reliable methods.
 You can derive a lot of information about your target group based on the data that you monitor, including: user demographics, preferred online channels, and when your audience is most active — not to mention their levels of engagement, context of public discussions, and much more.